Laci1953/Z80AS/README.md

 Z80AS.HEX is the executable, version V4.8.

-The folder SOURCES-Z80AS contains the Z80AS source files.
+The folder SOURCES contains the Z80AS source files.

 The folder TESTS contains various tests of the Z80AS features.